-Businesses that participate in the Global Compact can integrate disclosure on implementation of the WEPs in the human rights and labour sections, as well as other relevant sections, of their annual COP.
-COPs are expected to be integrated in the participant's main medium of stakeholder communications (for instance an annual report or a sustainability report).
+Businesses that participate in the Global Compact can integrate disclosure on implementation of the WEPs in the human rights and labour sections, as well as other relevant sections, of their annual Communication on Progress.
+COPs are expected to be integrated into the participant's main medium of stakeholder communications (for instance an annual report or a sustainability report).
 If the participant does not publish formal reports, a COP can be created as a stand-alone document.
 Many businesses are also familiar with The Global Reporting Initiative (GRI) Guidelines.
-The GRI is the world's most widely used framework for sustainability reporting and its most recent iteration, the GRI G3.1 Guidelines, specifically address many of the issues within the WEPs.
-Many businesses that support the WEPs publish GRI-based sustainability reports.
-If a business reports in line with GRI, this reporting guidance will provide additional gender-specific measures to supplement the GRI standard disclosures.
-If a business does not yet work with the GRI Guidelines, then this guidance will provide a practical approach to establishing gender indicators for tracking progress on implementing the WEPs.
+The